alexch/codelikethis/public/projects/portfolio_page.md

 ## Steps

 1. Visit <https://pages.github.com/> and follow the steps there to create a "Hello World" site living at <https://yourgithubusername.github.io> .
+>Note: This is not the literal URL, please substitute `yourgithubusername` with your actual github username.

 2. Edit the HTML file to include the following information:

   * Your full name
   * Your Github username, with a link to your GitHub Repos page e.g. <https://github.com/BurlingtonCodeAcademy>
   * Your public social media accounts, with links, e.g. <https://twitter.com/btvcodeacademy>